 Why should adding an inert electrolyte affect a reaction's equilibrium position?
-We can explain the effect of KNO3 on the formation of Fe(SCN)2+ by considering the reaction on a microscopic scale.
-The solution in Figure 6.15b contains a variety of cations and anions-Fe3+, SCN-, K+, NO3-, H3O+, and OH-.
-Although the solution is homogeneous, on average, there are slightly more anions in regions near Fe3+ ions, and slightly more cations in regions near SCN- ions.
-As shown in Figure 6.16, each Fe3+ ion and SCN- ion is surrounded by an ionic atmosphere of opposite charge (δ^{-} and δ^{+}) that partially screen the ions from each other.
+We can explain the effect of KNO3 on the formation of Fe(SCN)2+ if we consider the reaction on a microscopic scale.
+The solution in Figure 6.15b contains a variety of cations and anions: Fe3+, SCN-, K+, NO3-, H3O+, and OH-.
+Although the solution is homogeneous, on average, there are slightly more anions in regions near the Fe3+ ions, and slightly more cations in regions near the SCN- ions.
+As shown in Figure 6.16, each Fe3+ ion and each SCN- ion is surrounded by an ionic atmosphere of opposite charge (δ - and δ +) that partially screen the ions from each other.
 Because each ion's apparent charge at the edge of its ionic atmosphere is less than its actual charge, the force of attraction between the two ions is smaller.
-As a result, the formation of the Fe(SCN)2+ is slightly less favorable and the formation constant in equation 6.62 is slightly smaller.
-Higher concentrations of KNO3 increase δ^{-} and δ^{+} , resulting in even smaller values for the formation constant.
+As a result, the formation of Fe(SCN)2+ is slightly less favorable and the formation constant in equation 6.62 is slightly smaller.
+Higher concentrations of KNO3 increase δ - and δ +, resulting in even smaller values for the formation constant.